 Enjoy the beach

 If you’re looking for a place to swim, they called it Winnipeg Beach for a reason.
 With cool water, and a long stretch of sand to pick your spot from, you could spend your whole afternoon catching some rays and splashing for days.
-My trip was in the spring, and seeing as I don't own a wet suit, swimming wasn't in the itinerary.
-Thankfully, the town has a recently renovated boardwalk where you can walk along side the water and get those steps in while still enjoying the cool breeze off the lake.
+If swimming isn't in the itinerary, the town has a boardwalk where you can walk along the water and still get those steps in while enjoying the cool breeze off the lake.

 Go back in time at Playland

 “They don’t make them like they used to” is a phrase I’ve uttered every time I’ve entered an “arcade” as an adult.
 At Playland, they make them like they used to.
 Try your hand at a mix of classic arcade games, pinball machines, pop-a-shot, and skee-ball.
 Five bucks will get you 20 tokens, which is plenty to play your favourite games, get a little too competitive, and earn tickets for your efforts!
 Also, the aesthetic is the definition of Instagram worthy.

 Bring out your inner Serena at the tennis courts

 Everything’s better out at the lake, including tennis!
 The target audience for a game of tennis may be small, but when the court is overlooking the water, the view may entice you to take up the sport if you haven’t already.

 Walking the waterfront without an ice cream treat in hand seems like a real missed opportunity.
 Luckily, Dairy Bee is here to fill the void!
 Yes it’s more food.
 Yes, at the end of this fun-filled day you’re going to think you just went on an elaborate culinary tour.
 No, I don’t see any problem here.

 Stop #5: Mr. Manitobium’s Whytewold Emporium